Efficient Post-Selection for General Quantum LDPC Codes: Results

 \subsubsection{Logical gap for quantifying decoding confidence}

 A prominent approach in the literature for quantifying decoding confidence involves \emph{comparative} decoding and evaluation of the \textit{logical gap} (also known as the \textit{complementary gap}) \cite{bombin2024fault,gidney2025yoked,smith2024mitigating}.
 Here, comparative decoding refers to a technique that performs decoding within each logical class and selects the minimum-weight correction among all classes.
-Decoding within a fixed logical class (identified by a vector $\va{\lambda} \in \mathbb{Z}_2^k$ for the number $k$ of observables) can be implemented by adding $k$ new ``virtual'' detectors (corresponding to the $k$ observables) into the DEM and assigning specific values (elements of $\va{\lambda}$) to them for decoding.
-The logical gap $\Delta$ is then defined as the difference between the two smallest log-likelihood weights among the corrections $\{ \tilde{E}_{\va{\lambda}}\}_{\va{\lambda} \in \mathbb{Z}_2^k}$ in different logical classes, i.e.,
+The logical gap is then defined as the difference between the two smallest log-likelihood weights of corrections in distinct logical classes.